AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 The core logic of generation resides in the engine client that was initialized at launch.
 It is implemented in the `AsyncLLM` class.
 The client leverages the engine core to add the user's request to the queue.
 The scheduler then reviews queued requests and schedules them for completion (I will talk about scheduling in the second part of the post).

-The executor then passes the request along until the model runner where it is transformed to the model's excepted input format.
+The executor then passes the request along until the model runner where it is transformed to the model's expected input format.
 The [`GPUModelRunner`](https://github.com/vllm-project/vllm/blob/main/vllm/v1/worker/gpu_model_runner.py#L1077) finally executes the model forward pass with this input.
 The forward pass happens within a context which sets up the backend for the attention computation. vLLM supports [several backends](https://docs.vllm.ai/en/latest/getting_started/quickstart.html#on-attention-backends) for attention, and selects the most relevant one given the system, hardware, and model specification.

 <figure class="custom-code-block">
   <figcaption style="margin-bottom: 0.2em;"><code><a href="https://github.com/vllm-project/vllm/blob/main/vllm/v1/worker/gpu_model_runner.py">vllm/vllm/v1/worker/gpu_model_runner.py</a></code></figcaption>